The Dresden Dolls: Tours, festivals, books, and theater

 In December 2006 and January 2007, the music of The Dresden Dolls was featured in an original production—The Onion Cellar—at the American Repertory Theatre's Zero Arrow Theatre in Cambridge, Massachusetts.
 The play is co-authored by Amanda Palmer, from her original concept.

 On January 14, 2007, the duo took a temporary hiatus.
 Palmer worked on her solo album, Who Killed Amanda Palmer, while Brian Viglione toured with Boston-based HUMANWINE and other local Boston acts, along with touring with Jesse Malin and offering drum clinics.
 In June 2007, they joined the True Colors Tour 2007, including their debut in New York City's Radio City Music Hall and their first review in The New York Times.
 On July 10, 2007, the DVD Live at the Roundhouse was released in the U.S.

-From December 27, 2007 to January 13, 2008, their Winter Tour started at the Sixth & I Historic Synagogue in Washington, D.C., and ending at The Norva in Norfolk, Virginia.
+On November 3 and 4, 2006, The Dresden Dolls performed at London's recently restored Roundhouse venue.
+The shows and resulting DVD was released as Live at the Roundhouse video, featuring a large number of artistic performers, circus acts, gymnasts, and cabaret dancers, both as support acts and participating alongside the band during their set.
+The set draws from both of their studio albums, previously unreleased songs and covers.
+From December 27, 2007, to January 13, 2008, their Winter Tour started at the Sixth & I Historic Synagogue in Washington, D.C., and ending at The Norva in Norfolk, Virginia.

 On January 15, 2008, they entered the studio to record new material for their third studio album, No, Virginia...
 Released on May 20, 2008, it is a collection of B-sides and rarities, along with new recordings of old favorites and cover songs that were previously only available as live versions.
 The album spawned the single "Night Reconnaissance".

 July 2008 saw the release of the second Dresden Dolls book, the Virginia Companion.
 It is a follow-up to the Dresden Dolls Companion, featuring the music and lyrics from the Yes, Virginia... and No, Virginia... albums.